Reviewing International Seaways Inc. (INSW)'s and LSC Communications Inc. (NYSE:LKSD)'s results | New Business Observer

 Liquidity

-International Seaways Inc.’s Current Ratio and Quick Ratio are 1.9 and 1.9 respectively.
-The Current Ratio and Quick Ratio of its competitor LSC Communications Inc. are 1.1 and 0.8 respectively.
-International Seaways Inc. therefore has a better chance of paying off short and long-term obligations compared to LSC Communications Inc.
+The Current Ratio and Quick Ratio of International Seaways Inc. are 1.9 and 1.9 respectively.
+Its competitor LSC Communications Inc.’s Current Ratio is 1.1 and its Quick Ratio is 0.8.
+International Seaways Inc. can pay off short and long-term obligations better than LSC Communications Inc.

 Insider & Institutional Ownership

-Roughly 93% of International Seaways Inc. shares are held by institutional investors while 85.2% of LSC Communications Inc. are owned by institutional investors.
-0.9% are International Seaways Inc.’s share held by insiders.
-Comparatively, insiders own roughly 2.8% of LSC Communications Inc.’s shares.
+Roughly 93% of International Seaways Inc. shares are owned by institutional investors while 85.2% of LSC Communications Inc. are owned by institutional investors.
+0.9% are International Seaways Inc.’s share owned by insiders.
+Insiders Comparatively, owned 2.8% of LSC Communications Inc. shares.

 Performance